kezoponk/scroller.js/README.md

 # Scroller.js
-Create responsive, pausable moving elements, left or right, with a simple one-liner<br>
+Create responsive, pausable moving elements, left or right, with one simple line
+<br/><br/>

 ## Installation
 Install from the command line: